Articles / Scoring Guides

 Choosing a Scoring Format for Your Golf Pool

-The three most common golf pool scoring formats — stroke play, earnings, and to-par — and how to pick the right one for your group.
+The most common golf pool scoring formats — earnings, and to-par — and how to pick the right one for your group.

 The scoring format shapes how exciting your pool is from round to round.
-Here is how the three main formats compare.
+Here is how the two main formats compare.

 Teams score based on how much prize money their players earn.
 Missing the cut earns $0.

-Best for: Large purse events where the payout curve is steep — majors and signature events.
+Best for: Large leaderboard changes and last minute theatrics where the payout curve is steep — majors and signature events.

 Entrants use their players' scores relative to par rather than raw strokes.
 A player who shoots 68 on a par-72 scores −4.